Home » Desserts » Blueberry Cookies with White Chocolate Chips

 Instructions

-• In a medium bowl, whisk together the flour, salt, and baking soda.
+• In a medium bowl, whisk together the flour, salt, baking soda, and cornstarch.
 In another bowl, toss the blueberries with a tablespoon of flour.

 • Using a stand or electric mixer, cream together the butter and sugars until fluffy.
 Add the egg and vanilla and mix until well combined.

-• With the mixer on low speed, blend in the flour mixture.
-Using a wooden spoon, fold in the white chocolate chips and blueberries.
+• With the mixer on low speed, blend in the flour mixture just until incorporated.
+Gently fold in the white chocolate chips and blueberries.

 Notes

-The edges should be golden brown and the center or top should be set.
-If they jiggle slightly, that means the center pieces will be softer and a little gooey.
-For firmer cookies, just bake a few minutes longer.
+• The cookies are done when the edges are golden brown and the top is set.
+If they jiggle slightly, that means they will be a little gooey.
+For firmer cookies, bake for another minute.

 Nutrition